-The Font Overview has two display modes, Tiled Glyphs (Glyph Cells) and Glyph List.
-Click on the icons at the bottom left of the window to switch between the two.
+The Font Overview has two display modes: Tiled Glyphs and Glyph List.
+Click on the icons at the bottom left of the window to switch between the two modes.

 The Tiles Mode shows the font as a grid of glyph cells.
-The size of the cells can be adjusted by zooming in / out with the keyboard (⌘+ / ⌘-) or with the slider at the bottom.
+The size of the cells can be adjusted by zooming in and out with the keyboard (using ⌘+ and ⌘-) or using the slider at the bottom right of the window.

 Large cells show several layers of data: glyph name, glyph shape, width and margins, layers, vertical metrics.
 Smaller cells show only the glyph shape.